apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 As the HDFS implementation is considered the de-facto specification of the FileSystem APIs, the fact that `write()` is thread-safe is significant.

-For compatibility, not only must other FS clients be thread-safe, but new HDFS featues, such as encryption and Erasure Coding must also implement consistent behavior with the core HDFS output stream.
+For compatibility, not only SHOULD other FS clients be thread-safe, but new HDFS featues, such as encryption and Erasure Coding SHOULD also implement consistent behavior with the core HDFS output stream.

 Put differently: